 Program highlights include:

-- No work experience requirement*
+- 2-year post-baccalaureate professional work experience required

 - Guaranteed evening course offerings to accommodate working professionals